-A lot of the material at the National Archives' exhibit comes from the presidential libraries, which are really museums.
+A lot of the material in the exhibit comes from the presidential libraries.
 Most former presidents have libraries where important papers and other items from their lives are stored.

 The president who got straight A's in first grade was George W. Bush.
 Gerald Ford was invited to play football for the Green Bay Packers, but went to college to become a lawyer instead.
-Richard Nixon wrote when he was 12 that he wanted to work in politics.
+Richard Nixon wrote when he was12 that he wanted to work in politics.